 Some programmatic video advertising examples include:

-- In-stream video ads: As example these ads are displayed on YouTube that consist of pre-roll, mid-roll, and post-roll.
+- In-stream video ads: For example, these ads are displayed on YouTube and consist of pre-roll, mid-roll, and post-roll.

 - Out-stream ads: These ads appear between online articles and are shown within the content or show up as pop-up windows.